ruoom/Nice-Questions-And-Solutions/README.md

 # Contest
-If you want to share a problem set or a contest, you should create a new folder in `Contest\` Then place problems in folder `Contest\YourFloder`.
+If you want to share a problem set or a contest, you should create a new folder in `Contest/` Then place problems in folder `Contest/YourFloder`.